OxayMint/Stream24Kotlin/README.md

 ## Installation

 To install the library you need to add JitPack repository first(if you haven't already).

-In your project `root gradle.build` file add `maven { url 'https://jitpack.io' }` inside allprojects->repositories like following:
+For older projects in the root `build.gradle` file add `maven { url 'https://jitpack.io' }` inside `allprojects->repositories` like following:

 ```gradle
 	allprojects {